Research Group News

 4/10/15 - Postdoc Heather Ford’s paper on observations and modeling of lowermost mantle seismic anisotropy beneath the Afar region of Africa has just been published in EPSL.

-3/12/15 - Thank you to the New Haven Mineral Club for hosting me as a guest speaker on Connecticut earthquakes this past week.
+3/12/15 - Thank you to the New Haven Mineral Club for hosting Maureen as a guest speaker on Connecticut earthquakes this past week.

 2/25/15 - Maureen had the pleasure of visiting WNPR’s Where We Live program as a guest last week, chatting with John Dankosky and Patrick Skahill about Connecticut earthquakes and geology.
-The interview aired this past Friday; if you’re interested in listening, you can find it here.
+The interview aired this past Friday.

 1/22/15 - Recent graduate Caroline Eakin’s paper on SKS splitting beneath the PULSE stations in southern Peru has just been published in EPSL.